taiseen/TicTacToyGame/README.md

-# TicTacToyGame
-## JavaFx
+# JavaFx
-its was created just for learning purpose...
+## its was created just for learning purpose...

 <img src="zExtra/TicTacToyGame.PNG">